 Suppose you are looking for a book written in more detail about the process of beekeeping.
 If that’s the case, this book may provide more information than you need.

 Amber Bradshaw is a professional beekeeper, a lecturer, and a public speaker.
 He wrote Beekeeping for Beginners, which became an indispensable handbook for all apiarists.

-This book conveys the detailed instructions of a beekeeping process.
-It shows you how to understand various jargons related to bees and their living habits, which in turn lead you to a proper way to raise them.
+This book conveys detailed instructions for the beekeeping process.
+It shows you how to understand various jargon related to bees and their living habits, which in turn leads you to the proper way to raise them.

 Amber Bradshaw tells you common mistakes in beekeeping, based on his longtime experience.
 Learning from the mistakes of others can reduce the risk of repeating them.